1919 Tour de France: General classification

 Of the 67 cyclists that started the race, only 11 cyclists finished.
 On 12 August 1919, Paul Duboc (8th overall), was disqualified for borrowing a car to go and repair his pedal axle, which left only 10 cyclists in the final classification.

 In total, 43 cyclists started as category A, and 24 cyclists as category B.

 Aftermath

 The yellow jersey that was introduced in this tour, was so successful that it has been used ever since.
 Thys claimed to have worn the first yellow jersey when leading in 1913: Desgrange had requested him to wear a distinguishable coloured jersey, so his team manager found him a yellow jersey.
 The winner of the race, Lambot, would later also win the 1922 Tour de France, but has become a half-forgotten figure in the Tour's history.
-Christophe, who lost the Tour due to bad luck, is still remembered as an eternal second.

 The fight between cyclist Pélissier and tour organiser Desgrange would continue for many years.
 Pélissier would win the 1923 Tour de France.